Alignak-monitoring/alignak/doc/source/11_integration/webui.rst

        module_type      passwd_webui

        # WARNING: put the full PATH for this value!
-       passwd           /etc/shinken/htpasswd.users
+       passwd           /etc/alignak/htpasswd.users
   }

-Check the owner (must be Shinken user) and mode (must be readable) of this file.
+Check the owner (must be Alignak user) and mode (must be readable) of this file.

 If you don't have such a file you can generate one with the "htpasswd" command (in Debian's "apache2-utils" package), or from websites like `htaccessTools`_.

-.. important::  To be able to log into the WebUI, users also have to be Shinken contacts!
+.. important::  To be able to log into the WebUI, users also have to be Alignak contacts!
 So adding an user in this file without adding it in the contacts will have no effect.

 Active Directory / OpenLDAP - ad_webui